genropy/genropy_saved/docs/genro/sql/attributes.rst

     The ``columns`` attribute represents the :ref:`table_columns` to be returned by the "SELECT" clause in the traditional sql query.

-    It is a string of column names and :ref:`relation paths <relation_path>` separated by comma (you can use a list or a tuple, too).
+    It is a string of column names and :ref:`relations` separated by comma (you can use a list or a tuple, too).

     It is a standard sql column clause and may contain sql functions and the "AS" operator.
     In addition to sql expressions, a column can be called through the following syntaxes: